2.1. Modern UI

 Accessing the WorkPoint Administration in a Modern UI version of WorkPoint can be done by following these steps:

-- In your WorkPoint365 click the cog icon in the upper right area and choose “WorkPoint Administration”.
+- In your WorkPoint365 click the "Home" button in the upper left corner of the page.

 - When on the WorkPoint365 administration page, click the “Relations” button in the left navigation menu.

 - Click to either enable or disable security trimming.
 Security trimming makes it possible to control which people can see which relations.
 Security trimming introduces a minor performance impact when loading relations.
 This should therefore only be used when necessary.

 An example of the use of security trimming could be users A and B who have access to a project.
 Users B, C, and D also have access to a company.
 In this example, only user B can see a relation between the two entities.

 The relationship can be exemplified as in the following image:

 - On the “Relation settings” page there are two tables: One for “Relation types” and one for “Relationtype pairs”